breandan/crypto-koans/README.md

 >
 > 1. something that is kept or meant to be kept unknown or unseen by others. ("a state secret")

 ### Let’s say you have a secret.
-How you be sure your secret will stay secret?
+How do you make sure your secret will stay secret?

 * Do not write it down.
 (Even in your diary.)
 * Do not talk about it.
 (Even in your sleep.)